Elena' s AI Blog

 TensorFlow: Evaluating the Saved Bird Species Prediction Model

-02 May 2022 / 19 minutes to read
+02 May 2022 (updated: 01 Jun 2026) / 21 minutes to read

 Elena Daehnhardt

-In my previous post “TensorFlow: Transfer Learning (Fine-Tuning) in Image Classification”, I have described building a convolutional neural network based on EffecientNetB0 (initially trained on the ImageNet dataset), which underwent the feature extraction and fine-tuning steps using the 400 Bird Species Dataset at Kaggle.
-This was an exciting experiment since the ImageNet dataset contains only 40 bird species, while the Kaggle dataset has 400 bird species.
-Despite such differences in the underlying data, the model trained so well that the final model reached 98.5% accuracy on the test set.
-In this blog post, I am going to load this model saved in my deep learning repository and
+Model evaluation is the process of measuring a trained model’s performance on unseen test data and identifying which classes it predicts incorrectly.
+In my previous post “TensorFlow: Transfer Learning (Fine-Tuning) in Image Classification”, I described building a convolutional neural network based on EfficientNetB0 (initially trained on the ImageNet dataset), which underwent feature extraction and fine-tuning steps using the 400 Bird Species Dataset at Kaggle.
+This was an instructive experiment because the ImageNet dataset contains only 40 bird species, while the Kaggle dataset has 400 bird species.
+Despite this difference in the underlying data, the final model reached 98.5% accuracy on the test set.
+This post loads the saved model from my deep learning repository and evaluates its performance in detail to determine which birds are not well predicted.

 Using Helper Functions